-First licensed to practice law in Minnesota and Wisconsin in 1984, Diana Theos has practiced in both the private and public sector throughout a career in which she litigated civil and criminal matters, provided general business advice and helped organize business entities, assisted individuals with estate planning and handled probate proceedings.
-Diana also practiced in California, Washington and Colorado, in addition to Arizona.
-She has served as a prosecutor and a defender.
-She has more recently served as an Assistant Attorney General for the Arizona Department of Economic Security and the Division of Developmental Disabilities before starting her own practice in March, 2012.
+First licensed to practice law in Minnesota and Wisconsin in 1984, Diana Theos has practiced in both the private and public sector throughout a career in which she litigated civil and criminal matters, provided general business advice and helped organize business entities, assisted individuals with estate planning and handled probate proceedings, as well as pursued her passion for the protection of children.
+Diana represented Departments of Child Safety in Wisconsin and Colorado before relocating to Arizona, where she practiced with the Arizona Attorney General's Office.

-Diana is an active member of the Arizona Women Lawyers Association, working on the steering committee and various sub-committees.
+Diana is a former member of the Arizona Women Lawyers Association, serving in various capacities including Maricopa Chapter President.

-Diana serves on the board of National Conference of Womens’ Bar Associations where she works to promote the advancement of women in the law.
+Diana formely served on the board of National Conference of Womens’ Bar Associations where she worked to promote the advancement of women in the law.

 Diana is participated in the Ladder Down program class for 2015.

 Diana served as the former Chair of the Public Law Section of the Arizona State Bar.

 Diana previously served on a legislative advisory committee on the issues of foster care and juvenile law while she was an assistant district attorney in Wisconsin.